1Yr·

 [3] https://www.zinsen-berechnen.de/sparrechner.php?paramid=eifzwfp7mj

-[4] World index + Titans from @Chefkoch256
+[4] World Index + Titans of @Chefkoch256

 https://app.getquin.com/activity/SzlYKFECjG

-[5] Overview of different strategies from @GetRichorTryin
+[5] Overview of various strategies from @GetRichorTryin

 https://app.getquin.com/activity/oNRQtDbTcO

-[6] Global Tactical Asset Allocation by @Epi
+[6] Global Tactical Asset Allocation from @Epi

 https://app.getquin.com/activity/OpanTqOJoV